micolrosini/KRED-Recommendation-System/README.md

 ## Environment requirements:
-The code has been tested running under Python 3.6.10, with the following packages installed (along with their dependencies): #TODO: check whether colan uses 3.6/7/8
+The code has been tested running under Python 3.6.10, with the following packages installed (along with their dependencies):
 - numpy==1.19.1
 - pytorchtools==0.0.2
 - scikit-learn==0.23.2